Marvin Minsky: Personal life

 In 1952, Minsky married pediatrician Gloria Rudisch; together they had three children.
-Minsky was a talented improvisational pianist who published musings on the relations between music and psychology.
+Minsky was a talented improvisational pianist, and published musings on the relations between music and the mind.

 Opinions

 Minsky was an atheist.
 He was a signatory to the Scientists' Open Letter on Cryonics.

 He was a critic of the Loebner Prize for conversational robots, and argued that a fundamental difference between humans and machines is that while humans are machines, they are machines in which intelligence emerges from the interplay of the many unintelligent but semi-autonomous agents the brain comprises.
 He argued that "somewhere down the line, some computers will become more intelligent than most people", but that it was very hard to predict how fast progress would be.
 He cautioned that an artificial superintelligence designed to solve an innocuous mathematical problem might decide to assume control of Earth's resources to build supercomputers to help achieve its goal, but believed that such scenarios are "hard to take seriously" because he felt confident that AI would be well tested before being deployed.